viralshahlab/labwebsite/Philosophy/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Our Philosophy

-This is not just a job for us, but this is our passion!
+**This is not just a job — it is a calling.**

-We're excited to be here, uncover new, fundamental biology, and use that understanding to find ways to help people.
+We are here because we are genuinely **excited** to uncover new biology and use that understanding to help people.
+That motivation drives everything we do.

-Our approach to Science is to ask deliberate questions, rigorously follow the data, and create something that could meaningfully improve people's lives.
+Our approach is simple: ask deliberate questions, follow the data wherever it leads, and hold ourselves to the highest standards.
+We believe that rigorous, curiosity-driven science is the most direct path to develop new therapeutic strategies.
+And we pursue it with conviction every day.
-Our standards are high and it makes us better able to transform medicine.

-We take a team approach, supporting each other through the inevitable frustrations of Science, and celebrating all the wins (no matter how small).
+**We are a team.** Science is hard.
+Experiments fail, hypotheses are wrong, and progress is slower than we want.
+We get through that **together**, supporting each other through the frustrations and celebrating every win.
+Our community gives us energy, resilience, and unbounded creativity to overcome any setbacks.

-Mentorship is my number 1 priority and I am excited to help you become the best version of your self!
-I take a personalized approach to help you develop your scientific thinking, technical skills, and creating opportunities to explore.
-Moreover, I hope to help you beyond the lab and provide guidance in career planning, grant writing, networking, and navigating the job market.
-I am ultimately committed to help you succeed in your chosen career path.
+Mentorship is my number one priority.
+My door is always open.
+I am genuinely excited to help you grow, both as a scientist and as a person.
+That means personalized attention to your scientific thinking, your technical development, and your career goals.
+It also means real investment in the things that come next: grant writing, job searching, networking, navigating the academic world.
+I am committed to helping you succeed in whatever path you choose.

-If you want to be part of a fun, vibrant environment, where you feel that what you're doing matters and are not afraid to go after that, then come join us!
+If you wake up excited about science, care deeply about making a difference, and want to be part of a team that shares that energy, this is your place. **Come join us!**

 {% include section.html %}